How to test if a wire is live without a tester

 - Then, you can proceed to insert the red probe into the right jack on your Klein Tool receptacle tester.

-- You have a live wire working with the correct voltage if you derive the register reading about 230V to 250V.
+- You have a live wire working with the correct voltage if you derive the register reading from about 230V to 250V.

 Testing live wire behind a wall: